What are you searching for?

 6. Go to the movies

-The movies are an awesome option on a hot day, as the air conditioning is pumping, and you can sit in a dark, cool theatre for a few hours.
+The movies are an excellent option on a hot day, as the air conditioning is pumping, and you can sit in a dark, cool theatre for a few hours.
 Local cinemas include Hoyts Cinema at Chatswood Westfield and Mandarin Centre, Event Cinemas at Hornsby and Macquarie Centre, Roseville Cinemas, Hayden Orpheum in Cremorne and Hornsby Odeon.

 Escape to the movies with our School Holidays Movie Guide, which features everything you need to choose what’s best for your family… including ratings, duration and the trailer!